-Parents have the right of appeal against a decision to refuse admission to a Panel that is independent of the admission authority and the LA.1 Information about the right of appeal and how to appeal will be provided with any refusal.
+Young people and their parents have the right of appeal against a decision to refuse admission to a Panel that is independent of the admission authority and the LA.
+Information about the right of appeal and how to appeal will be provided with any refusal.